web-work-tools/web-work-tools.github.io/_posts/2019-06-01-from-jekyll-hpstr-to-hugo.md

 ---
-layout: post
+layout: page
 title: "Migrating from Jekyll HPSTR to Hugo"
-description: "Everything you need to know, from Jekyll-HPSTR to HPSTR-Hugo"
+teaser: "Everything you need to know, from Jekyll-HPSTR to HPSTR-Hugo"
 tags: [hpstr, jekyll, hugo, theme, migration]
 modified: 2019-06-16T22:22:22-23:00
 redirect_from: